-Liberal Studies at New York University is seeking a part-time instructor to teach Arts and Cultures of Modernity in AY 2022-23.
+Liberal Studies at New York University is seeking part-time instructors to teach Arts and Cultures of Modernity in AY 2022-23.
 Successful candidates will be contacted on an as-needed basis to fill section openings in the Liberal Studies Core, if and when such openings arise.

 The Liberal Studies Core is a dynamic liberal arts curriculum that provides a global and interdisciplinary foundation for nearly 100 NYU majors.
 The curriculum emphasizes conceptual and spatial frameworks to trace the movement of ideas and the interconnectivity of material culture, through the study of different texts, histories, exchanges, structures and systems, languages, arts, and writing from early antiquity through contemporary times.
 Small seminar-style classes and close faculty-student interaction ensure the benefits of a liberal arts college within a large urban research university.
 We are especially interested in hiring qualified candidates who can contribute to the diversity and excellence of the Liberal Studies community.

 The three courses in the Arts and Cultures curricular sequence investigate literary, musical, visual, and performing arts from prehistory to modernity in a global framework.
 In each course, instructors teach methods of close reading of various types of artistic texts and the practice of interdisciplinary modes of analysis.
 Students are encouraged to consider modes by which cultural transmission occurs and to make cross-cultural connections between various parts of the world.
 Classes meet twice weekly, for 75 minutes per class session.